snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/table-grants/index.md

 ## Availability
 :::tip

-Any package can make use of the table grants feature provided by the `snowplow__grant_select_list` variable if you are using at least version 0.16.2 of snowplow-utils, even if the variable is not listed in the configuration.
+Any package can make use of the table grants feature provided by the `snowplow__grant_select_to` variable if you are using at least version 0.16.2 of snowplow-utils, even if the variable is not listed in the configuration.
 Granting usage on schemas however requires specific package versions.

 :::